Art-Sells/Arells/Build-Notes.md

 - Store Address: Address

 #### Test
-- All broken Images (Hidden or not) on mobile, etc///
+- All broken Images (Hidden or not) on mobile, etc.

 #### If time permits:
 - Created By & Owned By (Store|Brand Logo next to Address|Name)
+- Remove (Arells top logo in Assets and add "Arells Digital Assets" below "Buy" button)
 - Socials
 - Remove all Console.logs